oscarantonelli/oscarantonelli/README.md

 I can come off as Rude.
 I do not mean to.

-other drivers im a fan of > george russell, liam lawson, lewis hamilton
+other drivers im a fan of > oliver bearman, lewis hamilton

 yes i ignore whispers about my tier 4 unless its a friend or a friend of a friend